fastly/chrome-extension-estimate-compression-level/README.md

 This uses more network and CPU.
 Use sparingly.

+The extension requires `webRequest` permission to observe and analyze all traffic and `webNavigation` permission to receive notifications about the status of navigation requests for all traffic.

 ## TODO

 Some websites use the newer Brotli compression algorithm instead of gzip.